UEE62111 Advanced Diploma of Engineering Technology - Electrcial

 Students who hold an unrestricted electrical license issued by a state or Territory and are successfully competent in both theoretical and practical training, completing all units of competency in the training package (refer http://training.gov.au/Training/Details/UEE50411 and http://training.gov.au/Training/Details/UEE62111), will receive the full qualifications

-This qualification provides competencies to assess and manage risks, undertake design, validation/evaluation and audit functions and provide technical advice/sales related to electrical equipment, instrumentation and control systems installed in hazardous areas in the chemical, mineral processing and oil and gas industry.
+This advanced diploma in engineering technology provides competencies to assess and manage risks, undertake design, validation/evaluation and audit functions and provide technical advice/sales related to electrical equipment, instrumentation and control systems installed in hazardous areas in the chemical, mineral processing and oil and gas industry.

 This post-trade and professional development gap training, is aimed at those keen participants who and are keen on learning and gaining electrical equipment, instrumentation and control systems and hazardous area skills at the next level of complexity.
 This course is for anyone involved in the “supervision and compliance” side of electrical and instrumentation work, i.e. design, equipment and installation specification, planning and managing projects, auditing or inspection of electrical equipment, instrumentation and control systems in hazardous areas.